gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 Because they must be constructed using JavaScript, they can’t be inserted using certain kinds of XSS attacks.
 This makes them somewhat more secure than `data:` URI.

 However, they have some security risks too.
-They are sometimes used by attackers to obfuscate malicious scripts, since they’re harder to trace.
+They're sometimes used by attackers to obfuscate malicious scripts, since they’re harder to trace.

 Here is some code that creates a script tag using this kind of URI: